How to tell if mozzarella is bad

 To observe the texture of the mozzarella, you can gently press your finger against the cheese.
 If it springs back and feels soft, it is likely still fresh.
 However, if your finger leaves an indentation or the cheese feels mushy, it is a clear indication that the mozzarella has turned bad.
 Similarly, if the cheese crumbles or falls apart easily, it is best to discard it.

-See also How to start a sunday league team
+See also How to making porn

 Texture Observation Indication